gjcooper/VAULT/01_articles/acikgoz2020adding.md

 consumer choices in a discrete choice experiment setting.
-The context (job offers vs product/service purchases) is slightly different, but the comparison between multiple options differing along a set of attributes falls neatly into the multiattribute choice framework.
+The context (job offers vs product/service purchases) is slightly different, but the comparison between multiple options differing along a set of attributes falls neatly into the multi-attribute choice framework.
 Some more thought is warranted on how they have come up with the conclusion based on what seems to be very limited data.